-1.FUNCTION: Hip resurfacing creates the most normal artificial hip joint possible.
+Hip resurfacing creates the most normal artificial hip joint possible.

 This is most important for the athletic person who wants to return to impact sports or who wants to do heavy physical work.
 But even at fast walking speeds hip resurfacing gait is more normal than gait with a total hip replacement.

 Stem cell injections are also not able to regrow this cartilage and are therefore ineffective in solving the problem in severe arthritis.
 Depending on the pain tolerance of the patient and their willingness to limit vigorous activities, sometimes medications and injections of various types can help them live an acceptable life for some time.
-But cartilage never regrows… the process of cartilage loss is typically progressive.
-Sometimes patients become debilitated within 6 months, but usually the problem progresses for a few years before patients become convinced that an operation is their best option.
+But cartilage never regrows – the process of cartilage loss is typically progressive.
+Sometimes patients become debilitated within 6 months, but usually, the problem progresses for a few years before patients become convinced that an operation is their best option.

 Joint replacement is the only adequate way to address severe cartilage loss.
 The basic principle is that the remaining cartilage and some bone on both sides of the joint are removed and replaced with an artificial surface.
 This surface must be solidly attached to the bone on either side of the joint.
-After this, when the joint moves, the artificial surfaces are rubbing on each other and the bone behind them is again protected as in the original joint with hyaline cartilage.
+After this, when the joint moves, the artificial surfaces are rubbing on each other, and the bone behind them is again protected as in the original joint with hyaline cartilage.

 But an artificial joint is never “normal”.
 Surgeons cannot create “normal”.
 Imperfect healing of the soft tissue envelope (muscles ligaments and tendons) that the surgeon must pass through as well as the biomechanics of the artificial joint itself determine residual symptoms.
 Many claims are made about the healing process for the method of “approaching” the joint, that cannot be verified.
 In recent times an “anterior approach” for THR has gained many surgeon proponents who claim that recovery is faster and better with this approach.
 This has not been verified with scientific data.
-In analyzing the large sum of published papers on this topic, it does seem likely that the dislocation rate using small bearing THR is lower from anterior rather than posterior approach, but the femoral fracture and infection rates seem to be higher.
+In analyzing the large sum of published papers on this topic, it does seem likely that the dislocation rate using small bearing THR is lower from the anterior rather than the posterior approach, but the femoral fracture and infection rates seem to be higher.
 It is a wash.
-Surgical approach cannot be demonstrated to affect the final outcome of THR.
+The surgical approach cannot be demonstrated to affect the final outcome of THR.

 However, Hip Resurfacing Arthroplasty (HRA) has been demonstrated in numerous controlled studies to lead to a more normal hip than a THR.
 This is likely due to the fact that a more biomechanically normal hip is created with the resurfacing operation.
 The hip is reconstructed closer to its normal state.
 Only a thin layer of bone on either side of the joint is sacrificed, and the final bearing size is virtually the same as the original hip.
-About 4mm bone on both sides of the joint are replaced with metal.
+About 4mm of bone on both sides of the joint is replaced with metal.
 The resulting artificial joint has near normal stability once the ligaments heal and load is transferred near normally to adjacent bone.